Squish for Qt Tutorials

 proc invokeMenuItem {menu item} { invoke activateItem [waitForObjectItem [::Squish::ObjectName type QMenuBar] $menu] invoke activateItem [waitForObjectItem [::Squish::ObjectName title $menu type QMenu] $item] }

 As we mentioned earlier, the object names Squish uses for menus and menu items (and other objects) can vary depending on the context, and the context is partially derived from the window's title.
 For our reusable functions, we would like object names to match the desired objects regardless of the context or window title.
-So, instead of reusing an existing symbolic name, we will copy its real name and remove the properties we don't want to check for.
+Here, instead of reusing an existing symbolic name, we copied its real name and removed the properties we don't want to check for.

 Every real name must specify the type